This article will:

 From time to time Yext updates how their business listing service works.
 When this happens we then come and report the changes in this article.
 Stay up to date on what Yext is really up to by clicking here to subscribe to email updates of this article.

-Yext is a pretty slick self service machine that lists your local business on 55 (they say 70+ but when you whittle out the “apps” that don’t help your Google ranking it’s about 55 directories) different local search directories (LSD’s) such as Yelp, Citysearch, Superpages etc. instantly, for a price.
+Yext is a pretty slick self service machine that lists your local business on 55 (they say 70+ but when you whittle out the “apps” that don’t help your Google ranking it’s about 55) different local search directories (LSD’s) such as Yelp, Citysearch, Superpages etc. instantly, for a price.

 That’s what Yext does, pure and simple.

-Now, you may ask, “Won’t some of my customers find me on these LSD’s like Citysearch and Superages?
-Isn’t that another benefit of Yext?”
-While some consumers may find you on these other LSD’s, it’s unlikely.
-Most people are going to head straight to Google to search and skip these LSD’s.
-The exception to this is Yelp.
-But the fact remains that main attraction of Yext is in the power it holds to list your local business on all these local search directories in a short amount of time which will, in turn, drive up your local business rankings on Google, the most searched “Local Search Directory” of them all.
+However, the point still stands.
+The main attraction of Yext is in the power it holds to list your local business on all these LSD’s in a short amount of time which will, in turn, drive up your local business rankings on Google, the most searched “Local Search Directory” of them all.

 Local SEO stands for Local Search Engine Optimization and essentially, it’s the science of how to rank your local business higher on Google.

-One of the 5 Pillars of Local SEO (learn about Local SEO here) is local search directories and how many local search directories your local business is listed on.
+One of the 5 Pillars of Local SEO (learn about Local SEO here) is local search directories ie the more local search directories you are on, the higher you rank on Google.
 Local search directories are about 25% of the equation to ranking well on Google as a local business.
 The more local search directories you’re listed on, the higher you will rank on Google.

 As you can see, the power of Yext to post you on 55 local search directories is appealing for any local business wanting to rank higher on Google.